After getting your blog off the ground, the next challenge is learning how to grow a blog.

 If you’re already getting readers but don't make an effort to collect their email addresses, it’s going to be difficult for you to grow your blog in the long run.

 Next to your blog, your email list is going to be the most important asset you have in your marketing arsenal to grow your blog—in terms of traffic and revenue.

 For one thing, you actually own your email list.
 By building an email list of engaged fans, you can worry a whole lot less about Google or Facebook suddenly changing their algorithms one day, and finding yourself without an audience overnight.
 It's one of the most long-term, sustainable ways to grow your blog and bring back repeat readers.

 Email is not only the best way to consistently bring visitors and readers back to your blog—it’ll also be your primary method for reaching out and communicating with your audience on a personal level.
 Even something as simple as a newsletter that provides updates on your latest content and what you’re working on, will go a long way towards building that sense of know, like, and trust that your audience has with you.

 Start exploring different tactics to grow your email list, such as lead magnets, pop-ups and content upgrades (don’t worry, we’ll be getting into these a little later).
-Make sure you’re also managing your email list with the right tools like ConvertKit (or evaluate the best of the best in my comparison of ConvertKit vs AWeber vs Mailchimp).
+Make sure you’re also managing your email list with the right blogging tools like ConvertKit (or evaluate the best of the best in my comparison of ConvertKit vs AWeber vs Mailchimp).

 3. Develop a content ecosystem for your blog